EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 OK -- 2 Lucene threads running
 ```

-As you can see, the script works fine if I ran it as "root", but that is not the case as the "nagios" user.
+As you can see, the script works fine if I run it as "root", but that is not the case as the "nagios" user.